khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

     assert sentiment > 0
 ```

-When we test this script using
+When we test this script using:

 ```bash
 $ pytest test_example.py
 ```

-we will see warnings.
+... we will see warnings.

-In order to filter the warnings, create a file called `pytest.ini` in the same directory that we run our script
+In order to filter the warnings, create a file called `pytest.ini` in the same directory that we run our script:

 ```bash
 .